pr1csynth/ProcessingLiveJS/README.md

 ## USAGE

-Simply download and run the [pljs.jar file](https://github.com/procsynth/ProcessingLiveJS/raw/master/dist/pljs.jar) and select a javascript file ([like the one in the example folder](https://raw.githubusercontent.com/procsynth/ProcessingLiveJS/master/examples/example.js), or at the bottom of this file)
+Simply download and run the [pljs.jar file](https://github.com/procsynth/ProcessingLiveJS/raw/master/dist/pljs.jar) and select a javascript file ([like the one in the example folder](https://raw.githubusercontent.com/procsynth/ProcessingLiveJS/master/examples/example.js), or at the bottom of this file).

+You don't need to have processing on your computer, all the magic is in the jar.

 ## WHAT TO EXPECT